sapplica/sentrifugo/README.md

-This is a fork of Sentrifugo Version 3.0 Beta with the following changes:
+This is a fork of Sentrifugo v3.0 with the following changes:
-- Allow adding timesheets for future dates
+- Allow timesheets for future dates
-- Zipped patches folder.
-If upgrading from previous versions, unzip the folder before hitting upgrade.
+- Zipped patches folder (if upgrading from previous versions, unzip the folder before hitting upgrade)
-- Custom fields for personal data
+- Several custom field labels and validations
+- Disabled some non-essential menu items and tabs
+- More restrictive access control rules for non-management roles

 Original README.MD
 ==================